nextgis/nextgisweb/doc/developer/auth.rst

 If authorization succeeds, NextGIS Web will return HTTP code 200 and Set-Cookie.
 Requests with this cookie into the header will be considered authorized.

-In each request authozised data (HTTP AUTH) may be send.
+Authorized data (HTTP AUTH) can be sent with each request.

 .. note::